-Join Ryan Kittleson for an in-depth discussion in this video Understanding material options on Shapeways, part of 3D Printing on Shapeways Using Maya.
+Join Ryan Kittleson for an in-depth discussion in this video Understanding material options on Shapeways, part of Maya: 3D Printing with Shapeways.

 One of the great things about Shapeways is that they have a variety of printing materials to choose from.
 This means that almost anything you want to make can be done.
 But it also means that you might get overwhelmed with choices.
 In this video, I'll talk about the various materials and their properties.
 So, here we are at shapeways.com/materials, where we can learn about all these great materials.
 First, let's look at the strong and flexible plastic.
 These are made by fusing nylon powder with a laser, very versatile and relatively inexpensive.

 This material has options for polishing and solid color dying.
 As the name suggests, it's a sturdy material that can bend as long as it's not too thick.
 Now let's look at alumide.
 It's basically the strong and material with aluminum powder mixed with the nylon.
 As such, it's not quite as strong and much less flexible.
 But it looks slightly metallic.
 Now let's look at detail plastic.
 There's several different detail plastics with different properties.

 In general, these are more expensive, but they do allow the highest detail levels of all the materials.
 Now let's look at metals.
 We've got stainless steel and sterling silver.
 These are some of the most expensive materials, but you'll get the satisfaction of knowing that your designs exist in extremely durable, real metal.
 There's stainless steel, bronze, and silver.
 These materials don't allow very fine detail, extreme shapes, interlocking or moving parts.